 Thomas French Fine Art

-Thomas French Fine Art has represented the Bellows Family Trust since 2001.
+After 19 years, Thomas French Fine Art and the Bellows Family Trust have decided to end our representation.
+Exclusively, from 2001 until mid 2019 we were the agents for the family of Geoege Bellows.
+With close to 20 years of expertise, Thomas remains one of the foremost authorities on Bellows.
+Should you have interest in Bellow's prints or drawings we have substancial holdings and access to the family lithographs.
 The Bellows Family Trust holds original lithographs and drawings created by George Wesley Bellows and left in the artist's studio at the time of his unexpected early death in 1925.
 All of the George Bellows' original lithographs were printed by the artist or under his direct supervision.
 There are no posthumous impressions of any of George Bellow's lithographs.

 Born in Columbus, Ohio in 1882, Bellows' love of drawing was established early as he was forbidden to play outside on Sundays but allowed to draw while his mother read aloud from the Bible.
 After attending The Ohio State University, Bellows moved to New York City in 1904 to study painting.